PostHog/posthog.com/contents/handbook/company/merch-store.md

 ## How do we manufacture merch?

-We use [Printfection](https://app.printfection.com/account/dashboard_merchandise.php) to manufacture and store our merch - request access from the Marketing team or Grace if required.
+We use [Printfection](https://app.printfection.com/account/dashboard_merchandise.php) to manufacture and store our merch - request access from the Marketing team if required.
 Anyone can suggest a product for us to sell or give away.

 1. The Marketing team ultimately decide on what items we wish to sell or give away (including how many and sizes)
 2. Lottie provide assets to produce and order these items in to stock